ChilliCream/hotchocolate-docs/docs/dataloaders.md

 ## Data Loaders

-If you want to read more about _DataLoaders_ in general, you can head over to Facebook's [GitHub repository](https://github.com/facebook/dataloader).
+If you want to read more about _DataLoader_ in general, you can head over to Facebook's [GitHub repository](https://github.com/facebook/dataloader).

 GraphQL is very flexible in the way you can request data.
 This flexibility also introduces new classes of problems called _n+1_ issues for the GraphQL server developer.